 Their loyalty and intelligence make sure they excel in obedience training and service roles.
 While the demand for English Cream Golden Retrievers increased due to striking looks and calm personalities, potential owners should steer clear of breeders charging high prices because they claim they are selling a “rare” or “exclusive” type.

 The truth is that these dogs have their value in their temperament and their pedigree, not simply because they are light-colored.
-Regardless of the name, be it an English cream golden retriever, cream golden retriever, or light golden retriever, these dogs represent the ultimate package a breed can offer: gentle, loyal, intelligent, and stunningly beautiful
+Regardless of the name, be it an English cream golden retriever, cream golden retriever, or light golden retriever.
+These dogs represent the ultimate package a breed can offer: gentle, loyal, intelligent, and stunningly beautiful

 English Cream Golden Retrievers